MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 ---
 # Metadata and Markdown template for .NET docs

-This dotnet/docs template contains examples of Markdown syntax, as well as guidance on setting the metadata.
+This dotnet/docs template contains examples of Markdown syntax and guidance on setting the metadata.

-When creating a Markdown file, you should copy the included template to a new file, fill out the metadata as specified below, and set the H1 heading above to the title of the article.
+When creating a Markdown file, copy the included template to a new file, fill out the metadata as specified below, and set the H1 heading above to the title of the article.

 ## Metadata